Japan unveils record stimulus package to fix economy | DW | 19.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The massive multibillion-euro package, including cash handouts and aid to businesses, is expected to help support the recovery of Asia's second-biggest economy.
+The massive multitrillion-yen package, including cash handouts and aid to businesses, is expected to help support the recovery of Asia's second-biggest economy.

 'The package has more than enough content and scale to deliver a sense of security and hope to the people,' PM Kishida said